ansys/pyaedt/doc/source/API/Stackup3D.rst

 Stackup 3D Components
 =====================
-This section lists classes for creating and editing a stackup and objects in the 3D tools.
+This section lists ``stackup_3d`` classes for creating and editing a stackup and objects in the 3D tools.
-This consists of a set of one or more parametrized layer objects, where to place line, patch, polygon, and vias.
+This consists of a set of one or more parametrized layer objects and placing lines, patches, polygons, and vias.